vendia/blog/posts/2021-02-03-welcome-to-developer-preview.md

 even legal owners.
 From supply chains to logistics to financial settlement, tracking goods and transactions has become a team sport.

-Meanwhile, data is not just everywhere...there’s more of it.
+Meanwhile, data is not just everywhere...there’s more of it!
 IoT, Mobile, Edge, digital transformations by companies all over the world - all of these are resulting in more data being created in more places.
 Meanwhile, data consumption has become the new battleground, where staying competitive hinges on having